kassandramerinomuniz/Kassandra-Merino-Muniz-s-Portfolio/README.md

-This repository posts the source for the website at <https://kassandramerinomuniz.github.io/Portfolio>.
+This repository posts the source for the web site at <https://kassandramerinomuniz.github.io/Portfolio>.